First Run

 Install Your First Stack

-pkg-install now installs into a running target over SSH by default in 0.3.0, so you get live progress output.
+pkg-install installs into a running target over SSH by default, so you get live progress output.

 Useful variations: